Written and Created by PaperCraftCentral Susan

 ~Anonymous

 First I gathered my tools.
-I needed some hard candies (I chose Werther's Caramels) the (now retired) Curly Label Punch Set from Stampin' Up!, some cardstock and inks, a spool of gold cord and some Stampin' Up! mini glue dot.
+I needed some hard candies (I chose Werther's Caramels) the (now retired) Curly Label Punch Set from Stampin' Up!, some cardstock and inks, a spool of gold cord and some Stampin' Up! mini glue dots.

 Then you just need a little time to do the following:

-I hope you will let me know if you make any of these little treats.
-Imagine the possibilities!
-You could use them favours for weddings, birthdays, Valentine's Day, Christmas, or any other special occasion where you wanted to give someone a little something special and unique.
-Just customise your stamps, card stock and inks to match your occasion.
+You could use this idea to make favours for weddings, birthdays, Valentine's Day, Christmas, or any other special occasion where you wanted to give someone a little something special and unique.

 I'd love to see your own customised candy thank you treats or any other favours you make for other occasions